nuriamontala/nuriamontala/README.md

 # Hi, I'm Núria!

 <p align="justify">
 I hold a degree in <strong>Biochemistry and Molecular Biology</strong> from the Universitat Rovira i Virgili (URV), and I am currently pursuing a <strong>Master's in Bioinformatics for Health Sciences</strong> jointly offered by Universitat Pompeu Fabra (UPF) and Universitat de Barcelona (UB).
 My academic and research journey has sparked a strong interest in the intersection of <strong>biology, computation, and data science</strong>.
-I am particularly drawn to challenges in <strong>genomics</strong>, and the <strong>application of machine learning to biomedical data</strong>.
+I am particularly drawn to challenges in <strong>genomics</strong>, <strong>biomedical data visualization</strong>, and the <strong>application of machine learning to biomedical data</strong>.
 I enjoy building tools that bridge experimental biology and computational analysis, with a focus on improving our understanding of molecular mechanisms in human health.
 </p>

 ## GitHub Stats